KomodoPlatform/developer-docs/additional-assets/misc/2020-01-31-utxo-contracts.md

 UTXOs are a fundamental aspect of blockchain protocols.
 Yet, understanding what they are and how they function can sometimes be surprisingly difficult.

-The Official Komodo Documentation contains detailed explanations of UTXOs, and the reader is encouraged to read through the linked article below before continuing further in the discussion.
+The Official Komodo Documentation contains detailed explanations of UTXOs, and the discussion recommends the reader to read through the linked article below before continuing further in the discussion.

 [Link to Introduction to UTXO Documentation Explanation](http://developers.komodoplatform.com/basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-utxo-an-elusive-yet-fundamental-concept)